Inline JSX for React

 Adding React to an existing application is pretty straightforward—the React documentation covers it in the “Getting Started” section.
 It’s fine, but filled with boilerplate.
 It also leaves the question “how do we hydrate data?” unanswered… do we:

-1. Instantiate a global window object in the template and reference it after the React component mounts?
+object in the template and reference it after the React component mounts? - Make a

 <html>